joan0fsnark/chile-index/README.md

 **Alena Davis** is a Software Engineer and Technical Educator based in Sacramento, CA. She is the founder of **Pixel & Whisk**, where she bridges the gap between technology and culinary arts through hands-on instruction and interactive software tools.

+---

+## ⚖️ License
+This project is licensed under the [CC BY-NC 4.0](LICENSE) - see the LICENSE file for details.
+It is free for personal and educational use; commercial use is prohibited.